yohanesgultom/OOCAM-ml-interface/README.md

         0.8 would mean 80% of the images are for train, 20% for test
     (iii) In the third text field (Epoch:), enter number of epochs: no. of complete presentations of dataset to be learned by machine
     (iv) Click Train and give it a little time to process
-        The model will be generated (model.h5) and placed into the same folder
+        The model (model.h5) and the labels file (labels.dat) will be generated and placed into the 'output' folder
         The maximum validation accuracy achieved shall be shown on a new webpage
-5. To Predict an Image : (to be completed)
+5. To Predict an Image :
+      (i) In the first text field (Model:), enter the location of the model.h5 file
+      (ii) In the second text field (Image:), enter the location of the image (jpg) file that needs to be predicted
+      (iii) In the third text field (Labels:), enter the location of the labels.dat file.
+      Note: Change single backslashes to double backslashes
+      E.g. C:\\\Users\\\Dhruv Aggarwal\\\OOCAM-ml-interface\\output\\\label.dat
+      (iv) The prediction among the label types will be displayed on a new webpage